us0p/interview_preparation/lambda_functions/scaling.md

 of 50 means that Lambda must provision 50 execution environment instances to efficiently handle this workload without any throttling.

-Understanding reserved concurrency and provisioned concurrency By default, your account has a concurrency limit of 1,000 concurrent executions across all functions in a Region.
+## Understanding reserved concurrency and provisioned concurrency
+By default, your account has a concurrency limit of `1,000 concurrent executions across all functions in a Region`.
 Your functions share this pool of 1,000 concurrency on an on-demand basis.
 Your functions experiences throttling (that is, they start to drop requests) if you run out of available concurrency.
 Some of your functions might be more critical than others.
 As a result, you